 Grants will be awarded for 1, 2 or 3 years, at the discretion of the Board.
-Applicants awarded a grant may defer for only one year.
+Applicants awarded a grant may defer inititation of the project for only one year.
 If after one year the candidate does not accept the grant, she/he must reapply.
 Applicants must list other grants they are receiving in connection with the project for which they are applying.

 Grantees whose projects with the Program are not yet completed will NOT be considered for funding of new projects until a manuscript for the current project has been accepted by a publisher.

 Program awards are given only to individuals, not to institutions.
 Program funds will not be awarded to institutions or to a third party designated as a replacement.
 Fees or deductions for "overhead assessments" by institutions or agencies designated as the financial recipient are not encompassed by the terms of the grant and must be managed by the grant recipient or another source.